We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 Here are the steps on how to use them:

 - Check the material.
 Heat-shrink tubings are usually made from plastic materials such as polyolefin, FEP, or PVCs.

 - Clean the area to be wrapped.
 Make sure to rid your headphone wires of any excess debris or grease.
-Take a clean cloth and pour a small amount of isopropyl alcohol on it.
-Wipe the area and let it dry.
+Take a clean cloth with a small amount of isopropyl alcohol and wipe the area.

-- Insert the tubing into the headphones’ cables.
-Carefully insert the tubings into your headphones’ frayed wires.
+- Insert the headphone cable through the tubing.
+Make sure the tubing is positioned directly over the headphones’ frayed wires.
 If you’re using the wrap-around heat-shrink type, make sure to wrap it as tight as possible for a more compact finish.

-- Apply heat around the area.
-You can heat the area by using the heating device that comes with the heat-shrink tubing kit, by using a hot air gun, or by using a lighter.
-You can refer to this youtube tutorial to see how to properly apply heat around the tubing.
+- Apply heat to the area.
+You can heat the area by using the heating device that comes with the heat-shrink tubing kit, a hot air gun, or a lighter.
+You can refer to this Youtube tutorial to see how to apply heat around the tubing properly.

 Here’s how you can use it to repair your frayed headphone wires:

-- Mould it.
-Sugru Mouldable Glues are soft and malleable like play-doughs.
-Roll the material in your fingers and mould it around the wire using your hands.
+- Mold it.
+Sugru Mouldable Glues are soft and malleable like play-dough.
+Roll the material in your fingers and mold it around the wire using your hands.
 You have more or less 30 minutes to shape and reposition it as desired before the glue sets.

 - Leave it for 24 hours.
-Leave the material at room temperature for at least 24 hours to enable it to set permanently.
+Leave the material at room temperature for at least 24 hours to allow it to set permanently.